Estimating and Penalizing Induced Preference Shifts in Recommender Systems: Introduction

 Given the dependence between users' internal state and the recommender system, when a system designer chooses a specific recommender algorithm (policy), they are implicitly also choosing how to influence user's behaviors, mood, preferences, etc. While traditionally RS policies have been \textit{myopic} (tended at satisfying users' current desires), optimizing \textit{long-term} user engagement has been a growing trend -- typically via reinforcement learning \citep{afsar_reinforcement_2021}; these non-myopic policies are commonly referred to as long-term value, or LTV, systems.
 However, these policies will have incentives to manipulate users as a side-effect \cite{albanie_unknowable_2017, krueger_hidden_2020, evans_user_2021}: for example, certain preferences are easier to satisfy than others, leading to more potential for engagement -- this could be because of availability of more content for some preferences compared to others, or because strong preferences for a particular type of content lead to higher engagement than more neutral ones.
 This can make LTV systems a particularly poor choice for avoiding undesired shifts in user's behaviors, moods, preferences, etc. While it has been proposed to prevent the RS from reasoning about manipulation pathways (e.g., by keeping it myopic) \citep{krueger_hidden_2020, farquhar_path-specific_2022}, even such systems can influence users in systematically undesirable ways \citep{jiang_degenerate_2019, mansoury_feedback_2020, chaney_how_2018}.

-In this work, we focus on user's \textit{preference} shifts, which is a particularly challenging problem that has been gaining more attention lately \cite{franklin_recognising_2022}.
+In this work, we focus on user's \textit{preference} shifts, which is a particularly challenging problem that has been gaining more attention \cite{franklin_recognising_2022}.
 Any recommender policy will have some influence on user preferences.
-While this might seem cause for concern, the degree to which undesirable and manipulative preference influence occurs in practice has yet to be measured.\MicahComment{add a caveat that this is for manipulative by RL} Moreover, no framework has yet been proposed to \emph{explicitly account for a policy's influence on users when choosing which policy to deploy}.
+While this might seem cause for concern, the degree to which undesirable and manipulative preference influence occurs in practice has yet to be measured.
+Moreover, no framework has yet been proposed to \emph{explicitly account for a policy's influence on users when choosing which policy to deploy}.
 We attempt to propose such a framework here -- requiring us to tackle two critical problems.

-First, we need to anticipate what preference shifts a RS policy will cause \emph{before it is deployed}.
+Firstly, we need to anticipate what preference shifts a RS policy will cause \emph{before it is deployed}.
 This alone would enable system designers to generate visualizations such as those in \Figref{fig:example} (explained in more depth in our experiments): these could surface whether certain RS policies tend to induce shifts that are significantly different from others, and allow to assess whether such shifts seem manipulative or otherwise unwanted.
-We study how to do this using historical user interaction data, and show how to train a predictive model that implicitly captures preference dynamics.
-Once trained, our model estimates a user's (latent) preferences induced by their interactions with a previous RS policy, and then uses that to estimate how that user's preferences would evolve under a new policy.
+We show how to do this using historical user interaction data: we train a model that implicitly captures preference dynamics, which can anticipate how user preferences would evolve under a new policy.